Regulations, Policies, Procedures – students and staff

 The Directorate of Governance, Legal and Sector Regulation (GLSR) offers information, advice and direction on corporate governance, assurance, legal and regulatory issues.
 It covers:

-- Governance and Secretariat: supporting effective decision making by providing policy and secretariat support to University Boards and Committees.
+Governance and Secretariat: supporting effective decision making by providing policy and secretariat support to University Boards and Committees, such as:

 - Academic Board: provides regulatory oversight of academic governance, to offer assurance to the governing body as to the overall effectiveness of governance arrangements and to notify any significant concerns.

-- Health and Safety: supporting both students and staff.
+The Health and Safety SharePoint site provides support for both students and staff.

 Schools for Higher and Professional Education (SHAPE)

 To help facilitate the required work to successfully complete the Re-accreditation of several Sheffield Hallam University (SHU) courses, which are delivered collaboratively the Schools for Higher and Professional Education (SHAPE) resource SharePoint site has been created.
 There are five courses which were re-accredited by the Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ) in February 2021 and these are: